2022 Scholarship Recipients

 The North Wind Quilters Guild Scholarship Program has been developed for the purpose of providing funds to support graduating high school seniors, college students and vocational students from Solano, Yolo and Napa counties who are pursuing a 2-4 year degree or vocational certificate in textiles, design or art.

 Up to two $500 scholarships or one $1000 will be awarded each year.
-Application deadline is February 28th of each year.
+Application deadline is February 29, 2024.

 North Wind Quilters Guild